A Note on Likelihood Ratio Tests for Models with Latent Variables: Introduction

 The likelihood ratio test (LRT) is one of the most popular methods for comparing nested models.
 When comparing two nested models that satisfy certain regularity conditions, the $p$-value of an LRT is obtained by comparing the LRT statistic with a $\chi^2$-distribution with degrees of freedom equal to the difference in the number of free parameters between the two nested models.
-This reference distribution is suggested by the asymptotic theory of LRT that is known as the Wilks' theorem \citep{wilks1938large}.
+This reference distribution is suggested by the asymptotic theory of LRT that is known as Wilks' theorem \citep{wilks1938large}.

-However, for the statistical inference of models with latent variables (e.g. factor analysis, item factor analysis for categorical data, structural equation models, random effects models), it is often found that the $\chi^2$ approximation suggested by the Wilks' theorem does not hold.
-There are various published simulation-based studies showing that the LRT is not valid under certain violations/conditions (e.g. small sample size, wrong model under the alternative hypothesis, large number of items, non-normally distributed variables, unique variances equal to zero), leading to over-factoring and over rejections; see e.g. \cite{hakstian.ea:82}, \cite{hayashi2007likelihood}, \cite{asparouhov.muthen:2009}, and \cite{auerswald.moshagen:2019}.
-There is also a significant amount of literature on the effect of testing at the boundary of parameter space that arise when testing the significance of variance components in random effects models as well as in structural equation models (SEM) with nonlinear constraints \cite[see][]{stram.lee:1994,stram.lee:1995,dominicus.ea:2006,savalei.kolenikov:2008}.
+However, for the statistical inference of models with latent variables (e.g. factor analysis, item factor analysis for categorical data, structural equation models, random effects models, finite mixture models), it is often found that the $\chi^2$ approximation suggested by Wilks' theorem does not hold.
+There are various published studies showing that the LRT is not valid under certain violations/conditions (e.g. small sample size, wrong model under the alternative hypothesis, large number of items, non-normally distributed variables, unique variances equal to zero, lack of identifiability), leading to over-factoring and over rejections; see e.g. \cite{hakstian.ea:82}, \cite{liu2003asymptotics}, \cite{hayashi2007likelihood}, \cite{asparouhov.muthen:2009}, \cite{wu2016identification}, \cite{deng2018structural}, \cite{shi2018revisiting}, \cite{yang2018performance} and \cite{auerswald.moshagen:2019}.
+There is also a significant amount of literature on the effect of testing at the boundary of parameter space that arise when testing the significance of variance components in random effects models as well as in structural equation models (SEM) with linear or nonlinear constraints \cite[see][]{stram.lee:1994,stram.lee:1995,dominicus.ea:2006,savalei.kolenikov:2008,davis2009analysis,wu2013likelihood, du2020testing}.